aeriaframework/docs/aeria/glossary.md

 # Glossary

+## Types

 - [Condition](/aeria/condition): A Condition is a special type of object that represents a logic expression.
-It has operations (equal, contained in array, empty) and logic concatenators (not, and, or).
+It has operations (equal, contained in array, empty) and logical connectives (not, and, or).
 - [Contract](/aeria/contracts): Contracts are tuples meant to ensure
 - [Description](/aeria/description): A Description is a superset of the [JSON Schema](https://json-schema.org/) meant to define the structure and behavior of collections.
 - [Property](/aeria/property): Properties, unless used in a more broad context, are each property contained inside a `Description` or `JsonSchema`.